Kia Cadenza Insurance Rates

 Rates are averaged for all Kia Cadenza models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance not only requires being a low-risk driver, but also having above-average credit, avoid buying unnecessary coverage, and qualifying for all possible discounts.
-Invest the time to compare rates every couple of years by requesting quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Finding cheaper rates on insurance for a Kia Cadenza not only requires being a safe and courteous driver, but also having above-average credit, paying for small claims out-of-pocket, and maximizing policy discounts.
+Take the time to compare rates at least every other year by obtaining price quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

 - Increasing comprehensive and collision deductibles can save around $375 each year